 Ever since its premiere in 1978, ABC’s ’20/20′ has been diving into one true-crime case after another to shine a light upon the reality of judicial systems as well as the dark side of human nature.
-Thus, of course, its season 45 episode 15, aptly entitled ‘I Have Been Watching,’ chronicling the atrocious 2016 double homicide of Dawn Armstrong and Antonio Armstrong Sr., is no different.
+Thus, of course, its episodes ‘I Have Been Watching’ and ‘All American Murder,’ chronicling the atrocious 2016 double homicide of Dawn Armstrong and Antonio Armstrong Sr., are no different.
 So now, if you wish to learn more about the same — with a specific focus on the events that transpired, its ensuing investigations, and its overall aftermath — we’ve got the crucial details for you.

 How Did Dawn and Antonio Armstrong Die?

 At the ages of 42, Dawn and Antonio were reportedly leading a good, happy, stable life alongside their son Antonio Jr. (or just AJ) as well as daughter Kayra when everything turned upside down.
 After all, it was around 1:30 am on July 29, 2016, when police responded to a frantic call from their comfortable home in the 5300 block of Palmetto Street in Houston, only to find the parents dead.
 This obviously shook the entire community, especially as the couple served in the ministry together, always offered help to those in need, and seemingly had no serious issues with anyone.